hubertwel/paragraph-similarity/README.md

 * Multi-class text classification with Doc2Vec

   This project finds **similar Twitter posts as paragraphs using Doc2Vec from Gensim API**.
 Doc2vec is an NLP tool for representing documents as vectors and is an extension to     the Word2Vec method.
 While Word2Vec computes a **feature vector for every word** in the corpus, Doc2Vec computes a **feature vector for every document** in the corpus.
 Entire   posts are like paragraphs.
 They may include more than one sentence.
 The **vectors of entire documents are computed** (together with some word vectors with parameters dm=0,       db_words=1).
 The printed results include the **most similar post (paragraph)**, the second, the third, the mean and the least similar post (paragraph).
-Also, the validation     accuracy and the test accuracy are printed out.

 * The use of publicly available data sets as the train corpus and the test corpus